 The solution?
 Shared goals, clear roles, and a data-driven operating model.
 Without these, sales and marketing remain separate silos, hindering growth.

-2. Technology and data – obstacle or opportunity?
+2. AI, technology and data – obstacle or opportunity?

 Many companies have invested in CRM, marketing automation, and analytics, yet they still face the question: How can systems genuinely support the business?